 Pre-Approval Timeline For Home Buyers And Mortgage Process

-This BLOG On Pre-Approval Timeline For Home Buyers And Mortgage Process Was UPDATED And PUBLISHED On April 28th, 2020
+This Article Is About The Pre-Approval Timeline For Home Buyers And Mortgage Process

 The loan officer will base his or her decision on whether or not that you are pre-qualified from what you tell him.

 - Are you self-employed or a W-2 wage earner?

 - If hourly, how many hours a week do you work per week, and how long have you been at your current job?